SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/using-custom-dialogs-with-spfx.md

   * Select **SharePoint Online only (latest)**, and then select Enter.
   * Select **Use the current folder**, and then select Enter.
   * Select **N** to require the extension to be installed on each site explicitly when it's being used.
+  * Select **N** to the question about the ability of components in the solution to access to an external API
   * Select **Extension** as the client-side component type to be created.
   * Select **ListView Command Set** as the extension type to be created.